FontaineRiant/Gleam/README.md

 Download them from [Christoph Gohlke's website](https://www.lfd.uci.edu/~gohlke/pythonlibs/) and manually install them (use `pip install packagename.whl`).

-Then, on both Windows and Linux, use the command line `pip install -r src/requirements.txt` from the project's root folder.
+Then, on both Windows and Linux, use the command line `pip install -r requirements.txt` from the project's root folder.

 (optional) In order to enable training on the GPU, follow the [TensorFlow tutorial](https://www.tensorflow.org/install/) of your platform under "Requirements to run TensorFlow with GPU support".